Wmissary/My-Node-Linter-Boilerplate/README.md

 ## Features

+- Install Eslint and plugins.
-- Add Eslint and plugins to package.json
+- Uninstall Eslint and plugins.
-- Create configuration file for Eslint and plugins
+- Create configuration file for Eslint and plugins.
+- Delete configuration file for Eslint and plugins.

 ## Installation